 For many the thought of owning your own plane seem as unreachable as the very sky in which they fly.
+Afterall, surely that’s the easiest way to guarantee some sleep on a plane.
+Aside from also perhaps flying on Emirates First Class of course.
 Most people have some preconceived notions about personal aircraft ownership: one, it’s too expensive to fly yourself; two, it’s way more dangerous then commercial flight; and three, learning to fly is a hassle and not a very enjoyable experience.
 It is important to dispel some of these negative notions of personal flight.

 Buying a personal aircraft is comparable to buying an average luxury automobile.
 According to Windsong Aviation, “An entry level, cross country, instrument equipped single engine plane starts at about $30, 000.”
 Buying an aircraft can be as easy as buying any car, online retailers and traders have huge databases of reliable airplanes sold by private sellers and commercial retailers well within reach of most people regardless of your budget.
 Associated costs of plane ownership can be very affordable and most planes, unlike cars, will hold their value and in some case increase in value.
 Insuring a plane can be cheaper then your home vehicle.
 For instance, a million dollar policy, on average, will cost around $700 to $800, and the average Cessna, a common entry level aircraft, increases in value around 5% a year.